-Though change can help improve your shop's efficiency, it can also open the door to problems.
-Quality control can suffer during times of change according to the Toyota manual outlining change point management.
-With trained employees, your shop can have more eyes on the floor to spot problems before the issues turn into faulty products.
+Additionally, consider that, according to the Toyota manual outlining change point management, quality control can suffer during times of change — and so with more trained employees, your shop can have additional eyes on the floor to spot problems before the issues turn into faulty products.

-During the training process, train employees to accept nothing less than quality.
-Committing to Total Quality Control, TQC, and just-in-time production, JIT, allowed Houston Downhole Sensors to decrease defects in its machine shops from 20% to 2% in three months.
-This shows the importance of having all employees focus on quality.
+Committing to Total Quality Control, TQC, and just-in-time production, JIT, allowed Houston Downhole Sensors to decrease defects in its machine shops from 20% to 2% in three months, which shows the importance of having all employees focus on quality.

 ⚠️ Don't Do This: 6 Common Mistakes That Job Shops Make

 Don't ignore how technology can make your shop more efficient and better at quality control because the hallmark of quality control is data gathering, and depending on your operations, you have multiple options.

 For example, you may want to install real-time sensors to track products, which connects to software that can alert you as soon as it detects an abnormality.
 This will let you stop the product before it progresses through the line or gets shipped.